 Aery32 Framework comes with plenty of example programs, which are placed under the examples/ directory.
+Every file is an independent program that does not need other files to work.
+So it should work out of box if you just replace the default main.cpp with the example.

-Every file should work out of box when copied over the project main.
-To test, for example, the LED toggling demo do the following:
+To test, for example, the LED toggling demo open the Command Prompt and command: